Sugar Land City Services

 The city of Sugar Land is moving permits, license, and plan submittal processes to online intake only.
 The Citizen Self Service (CSS) web portal will provide dynamic access to information and empower you to efficiently perform a wide range of tasks at the click of a button.
 This transition is another example of our commitment to use technology to ensure the delivery of services that meet the needs of our community, demographics and businesses.

 Texas’s deregulated energy market allows customers to select the electricity provider of their choice, as well as the ability to change service providers at any time.
-In Sugar Land, CenterPoint Energy provides and maintains the electric infrastructure for each electric distributor, enabling businesses and residents within the city limits access to the power grid with affordable rates.
+In Sugar Land, TX CenterPoint Energy provides and maintains the electric infrastructure for each electric distributor, enabling businesses and residents within the city limits access to the power grid with affordable rates.

 Water & Wastewater

 Serving the incorporated city limits, the City of Sugar Land Water Utilities Division offers 24-hour on-call service and oversees the administration and operation of the city’s water production and treatment, water distribution, wastewater collection, wastewater treatment and customer service.
 The city’s water supply, winner of the Best Tasting Water in America (2019) by the AWWA, is a combination of well water and treated surface water from Oyster Creek and the Brazos River.